AlyafeiAli/Subscene-Profile-Downloader/README.md

 If that didn't work then run `python -m pip install -r requirements.txt` instead.
 4- Run `python main.py`.
 5- enter the profile's ID.
 For example, [this profile's id](https://subscene.com/u/1077832) is 1077832.

+## General Notes
+- You should install latest version of Chrome. (version 111.0.5563.65).